 Turmeric is a bright yellow spice made from the dried rhizome (underground stem) of the plant Curcuma longa.
-Turmeric contains a number of biologically active components, among them several curcuminoids (including curcumin).
-However, the bioavailability of curcumin in turmeric when consumed as food is somewhat limited due to poor absorption and rapid elimination from the body.
+It contains several curcuminoids, including curcumin.
+However, the bioavailability of the curcumin in turmeric when consumed in food is somewhat limited due to poor absorption and rapid elimination from the body.

 This limited bioavailability is part of the motivation for taking supplements with relatively high levels of curcuminoids.